About Lazimpat

 How to get to Lazimpat

 Reaching Lazimpat from Kathmandu's Airport, also known as Tribhuvan International Airport, is the same as anywhere else in Kathmandu.
 There are licensed taxis and unlicensed taxis.
-There's a high probability that moment you mention you are staying in Lazimpat that the price of an unlicensed taxi will shoot up couple of hundred rupees.
+There's a high probability that the moment you mention you are staying in Lazimpat, the price of an unlicensed taxi will increase by a couple of hundred rupees.
 That said, it's still a good price.

-Although it's the main road traffic along Lazimpat road can grind to a smog crunching halt during rush hours.
+Although it's the main road, traffic along Lazimpat road can come to a standstill during rush hours.

 Buses and micro-buses frequent the road with most leaving from the main Lazimpat road junction to the north of Thamel or from the main Lazimpat alongside the Garden of Dreams.
 Due to Kathmandu's overcrowded and often times confusing public transport, many people simply opt to take a taxi along Lazimpat Road.